 If you’re determined to use your garden for as long as possible this summer, a patio cover will help you shelter from both the late summer sun and the odd rain shower.

-In the Mediterranean they do shade well out of necessarily, so look at pictures of gardens there for ideas to suit all sizes and budgets.
+Mediterranean garden ideas have been big in 2021 and in the Mediterranean they do shade well out of necessarily.
+So look at pictures of gardens from Italy, Spain, Malta and Greece for patio cover ideas to suit all sizes and budgets.

 To get you started, we've rounded up the best patio cover ideas for creating shade, adding intrigue and providing shelter in your garden.